-The aim of this paper is to understand how viscosity affects fluid dynamics in idealized setups, considering both incompressible and compressible regimes.
+The aim of this study was to understand how viscosity affects fluid dynamics in idealized setups, for both incompressible and compressible regimes.
 The findings of these control cases are then applied to TRMLs, where we study the interplay between viscosity and cooling.
-By including an explicit viscosity, we study the parameter space in which $\rm Ka < 1$ and the implications that this might have for turbulence and mixing, as well as for cooling efficiency.
+By including an explicit viscosity, we studied the parameter space in which $\rm Ka < 1$ and the implications that this might have for turbulence and mixing, as well as for cooling efficiency.
 In particular, we investigate whether the universal relations found for inviscid fluids \citep{Fielding_2020, Tan_2021} still hold.
 These results have potential implications in different astrophysical systems.
 For instance, they might influence the star formation rate in jellyfish galaxies or the gas dynamics in galactic outflows and the CGM.

 This paper is organized as follows.
-In section \ref{sec:theory} we introduce the relevant theory.
-The different numerical setups we use are explained in section \ref{sec:numerical_setup}.
-In sections \ref{sec:crit_visc_overdens} and \ref{sec:crit_visc_mach} we show the results in idealized 2D simulations, while in section \ref{sec:TRMLs} we show the results for TRMLs.
-We then expand our discussion in section \ref{sec:discussion} and conclude in section \ref{sec:conclusions}.
+In Sect. \ref{sec:theory} we introduce the relevant theory.
+The different numerical setups we use are explained in Sect. \ref{sec:numerical_setup}.
+In Sects. \ref{sec:crit_visc_overdens} and \ref{sec:crit_visc_mach} we show the results from idealized 2D simulations, while in Sect. \ref{sec:TRMLs} we show the results for TRMLs.
+We expand our discussion in Sect. \ref{sec:discussion} and present our conclusions in Sect. \ref{sec:conclusions}.